pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 The exec\(\) method is a RegExp expression method.

-It searches a string for a specified pattern, and returns the found text as an object.
+It searches a string for a specified pattern, and retorna the found text as an object.

-If no match is found, it returns an empty \(null\) object.
+If no match is found, it retorna an empty \(null\) object.

 The following example searches a string for the character "e":